What is eDiscovery Processing?

 Digital WarRoom servers can easily handle TBs of data dropped onto the tool at once.
 However, this high magnitude data dump will probably be an overnight kind of job.

 Recommendation: if you want to process a huge chunk of data, you need to know what you’ve got.
 Don’t just blindly drop 500 GBs onto the tool.
 This goes back to preprocessing.
 Have you looked at the folder structure?
 Do you need this as a pile of data or you want to review one chunk at a time?
 Can this data be reasonably split into logical divisions?
 Your upload will be easier in bite sized chunks for time efficiency as well as organization.
-For example: split your documents into November email, potentially responsive documents, and keyword searches across the network.
+For example: split your native files into November email, potentially responsive documents, and keyword searches across the network.
 If possible, split your folders into 3 or 4 collections as long as that makes logical sense.
 Do you have 30 folders on the root and you want to maintain the same folder structure?
 You could upload 4 folders today and 2 tomorrow.
 However, if you process only several of these folders at a time, you must keep track outside of DWR of what you did or did not process.
 Concerned about fulfilling your obligations on reviewing and producing documents in a 1 TB hard drive?
-You should probably upload the entire hard drive all at once.
+Large data amounts may slow down the discovery process and make it more difficult to organize your data corpus.
+However, to ensure you meet your obligations relating to the ediscovery process, you should probably upload the entire hard drive all at once.
 Just be aware of the disadvantages of this strategy.